ABOUT THE DESIGNER

 Awards and recognition

-- In addition to being internationally recognized, Huma has been awarded with Livelihood Training certificate by the UNHCR in 2018.
+- In addition to being internationally recognized, Huma has been awarded with Livelihood Training certificate by the UNHCR - 2018.

 - Huma Adnan also serves as the Pakistan board member of CalPak Education Services.